 I look forward to working with musicians and performing artists who transmit emotion over time.
-In order to recruit a diverse cohort, I commit to welcome all approaches to structuring creative work that engages with the concept of music, even if the work does not create audible sound.
-Associates should be prepared to: 1) speak about their own work and their influences; 2) engage in critical dialog about music / sound art / visual music; and 3) discuss more practical concerns such as notation, technical problems, or documentation; and 4) commit to developing a community over the course of the residency.
+In order to recruit a diverse cohort, I commit to welcome all approaches to structuring creative work that engages with the concept of organizing sound, even if the work does not create audible spectra.
+Associates should be prepared to: 1) speak about their own work and their influences; 2) engage in critical dialog about music / sound art / visual music; 3) discuss more practical concerns such as notation, technical problems, or documentation; and 4) commit to developing a community over the course of the residency.
 Collaboration between residents will be encouraged but not required.
-During the residency we will also engage in Deep Listening practices to heighten our consciousness of the world of sound and the sound of the world.
+During the residency we will engage in Deep Listening practices to heighten our consciousness of the world of sound and the sound of the world.
 In addition to group meetings, I will be available for individual artistic/career coaching and am happy to look at professional materials such as resumes and cover letters.
 I will bring a small 8.1 setup for residents interested in multichannel sound.

 - A statement of any specific goals or interests related to the residency (1000 words max*, PDF)